Vodafone: Vodafone AirTouch: 1999 to 2000

-Vodafone Group plc: 2000 to present
+Vodafone Group: 2000 to present

-On 28 July 2000, the Company reverted to its former name, Vodafone Group plc.
+On 28 July 2000, the Company reverted to its former name, Vodafone Group Plc.

-On 17 December 2001, Vodafone introduced the concept of "Partner Networks", by signing TDC Mobil of Denmark.
-The new concept involved the introduction of Vodafone international services to the local market, without the need of investment by Vodafone.
-The concept would be used to extend the Vodafone brand and services into markets where it did not have stakes in local operators.
-Vodafone services would be marketed under the dual-brand scheme, where the Vodafone brand is added at the end of the local brand. (i.e., TDC Mobil-Vodafone etc.)
+On 17 December 2001, Vodafone introduced the concept of "partner networks", by signing TDC Mobil of Denmark.
+The new concept involved the introduction of Vodafone international services to the local market, without the need of investment by Vodafone, extending the Vodafone brand and services into markets where it did not have stakes in local operators.
+Vodafone services would be marketed under the dual-brand scheme, where the Vodafone brand is added at the end of the local brand (i.e., TDC Mobil-Vodafone etc.).

-Vodafone sponsored the Premier League team Manchester United F.C. in football from 2000 until the 2005-06 season.
+Vodafone sponsored the Premier League team Manchester United F.C. from 2000 until the 2005–06 season.
 In 2007, Vodafone entered into a title sponsorship deal with the McLaren Formula One team (previously Vodafone sponsored Scuderia Ferrari in 2002 until 2006), which traded as "Vodafone McLaren Mercedes" until the sponsorship ended at the end of the 2013 season.

 On 1 December 2011, it acquired the Reading-based Bluefish Communications Ltd, an ICT consultancy company.
 The acquired operations formed the nucleus of a new Unified Communications and Collaboration practice within its subsidiary Vodafone Global Enterprise, which was to focus on implementing strategies in cloud computing, and strengthen its professional services offering.

 In April 2012, Vodafone announced an agreement to acquire Cable & Wireless Worldwide (CWW) for £1.04 billion.
 The acquisition gave Vodafone access to CWW's fibre network for businesses, enabling it to offer unified communications to enterprises.
-On 18 June 2012, Cable & Wireless' shareholders voted in favour of the Vodafone offer.
+On 18 June 2012, Cable & Wireless shareholders voted in favour of the Vodafone offer.

 On 2 September 2013, Vodafone announced it would be selling its 45% stake in Verizon Wireless to Verizon Communications for $US130 billion.
 With the proceeds from the deal, it announced a £19 billion Project Spring initiative to improve network quality in Europe and emerging markets, such as India.

 In June 2017, the company took measures to prevent its advertising from appearing within outlets focused on creating and sharing hate speech and fake news.

 In January 2020, Vodafone confirmed that it has pulled out of Diem Association (known as Libra Association at the time), the governing council for the Facebook-created global digital currency initiative.

+In December 2022, Nick Read stepped down as Vodafone CEO, after overseeing a 40% share price fall during his four year tenure.